PrefectHQ/prefect-aws/docs/ecs_guide.md

 ```
 ### Why Use ECS for Flow Execution?

-ECS (Elastic Container Service) tasks are a good option for hosting Prefect 2 flow runs due to the few reasons:
+ECS (Elastic Container Service) tasks are a good option for executing Prefect 2 flow runs for several reasons:

 1. **Scalability**: ECS scales your infrastructure in response to demand, effectively managing Prefect flow runs.
-It automatically administers container distribution across multiple instances as per demand.
+It automatically administers container distribution across multiple instances based on demand.
-2. **Flexibility**: ECS lets you choose between AWS Fargate and Amazon EC2 for container operation.
-Fargate abstracts the underlying infrastructure, while EC2 offers control over instance management and configuration.
-This flexibility enables you to select the option that best fits your needs.
+1. **Flexibility**: ECS lets you choose between AWS Fargate and Amazon EC2 for container operation.
+Fargate abstracts the underlying infrastructure, while EC2 offers additonal control over instance management and configuration.
-3. **AWS Integration**: Connect with other AWS services, facilitating extensive data pipelines and using AWS IAM and CloudWatch.
+1. **AWS Integration**: Connect with other AWS services, such as AWS IAM and CloudWatch.
-4. **Containerization**: ECS supports Docker containers and offers managed execution - containerization encourages reproducable deployments.
+1. **Containerization**: ECS supports Docker containers and offers managed execution.
+Containerization encourages reproducable deployments.

 !!! tip "ECS Tasks != Prefect Tasks"
     An ECS Task is **not** the same thing as a Prefect task.
-ECS tasks are run as part of an ECS Cluster, they launch container(s) as defined in the ECS Task definition.
-An ECS *task definition* is the blueprint for the ECS task that describes which Docker container(s) to run and what you want to have happen inside these container(s).
+ECS tasks are run as part of an ECS Cluster, they launch containers as defined in the ECS Task definition.
+An [*ECS task definition*](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) is the blueprint for the ECS task.
+It describes which Docker containers to run and what you want to have happen inside these containers.

-### ECS in Prefect Terms
+### ECS in Prefect

-The ECS task running the Prefect worker should be an ECS service, given its long-running nature and need for auto-recovery in case of abrupt stops.
-ECS services ensure a constant number of tasks, replacing any that fail due to errors or instance replacements, making them ideal for managing long-term processes like the Prefect Worker.
+The ECS task running the Prefect worker should be an [*ECS service*](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html), given its long-running nature and need for auto-recovery in case of abrupt stops.
+ECS services seek to maintain the requested number of tasks.
+An ECS service automatically replaces any task that fail, which is ideal for managing long-term processes such as Prefect workers.

-Conversely, ECS Tasks are temporary instances of a Task Definition.
-They launch containers as per the task definition until they're stopped or exit, making them ideal for ephemeral processes like a Prefect Flow Run.
+ECS Tasks are temporary instances of an ECS Task Definition.
+ECS Tasks launch containers as specified in the task definition until the containers are stopped or exit.
+This setup is ideal for ephemeral processes such as Prefect Flow Runs.

+When a Prefect flow is scheduled to run it goes into a Prefect work pool.
+Work pools are typed by infrastructure.
+The ECS work pool type is used with ECS.
+The Prefect worker looking for work will have a matching ECS worker type.

-The ECS Work Pool will build a task definition for each flow run based on its configuration, if you do not pass a Task Definition ARN to the Work Pool instead.
+When the ECS worker finds a scheduled flow run in its ECS work pool, it spins up the requested infrastructure on AWS ECS.
+The worker knows to build a task definition for each flow run based on its configuration, unless you pass a Task Definition ARN to the Work Pool instead.

+TK - could really use a flow chart here

-You can use either EC2 or Fargate as capacity providers.
-Fargate simplifies initiation but lengthens infrastructure setup time for each flow run.
-Using EC2 for the ECS cluster can lessen this delay.
+You can use either EC2 or Fargate as the capacity provider.

+Fargate simplifies initiation and provides containeriation, but lengthens infrastructure setup time for each flow run.
+Using EC2 for the ECS cluster can reduce setup time.
 <hr>

 !!! tip